fhidalgoGC/test-components-system/replit.md

 # Overview

-This is a frontend-only React component library project built with React, TypeScript, and Vite.
-The project features a comprehensive UI component library built on top of shadcn/ui with custom components, complete theming system, internationalization support, and responsive design.
-This is a standalone frontend library without backend dependencies.
+This project is a frontend-only React component library built with React, TypeScript, and Vite.
+Its primary purpose is to provide a comprehensive UI component library, featuring custom components built on shadcn/ui, a complete theming system, internationalization support, and a responsive design.
+This is a standalone frontend library with no backend dependencies, designed for integration into other frontend applications.

 # User Preferences